dannyfig/MultivaRiate/Problem_Set_1/README.md

 That said, there's no need to reinvent the wheel).
 Trying to work with ggplot2 has also been *great fun*, but it's evidently not something to be mastered (or learned, for that matter) overnight.

 For information regarding my analysis, feel free to check out my statistical report!
-It's the only PDF in this directory.
+It's the only PDF in this directory (Report.PDF, although you might want to spare GitHub's online file viewer and clone the repo to look at it locally).

 Questions and feedback are always welcome!
 Feel free to contact me through GitHub or email me at <danny.vilela@nyu.edu>.